48productions/audio-reactive-led-strip/README.md

 - Arduino firmware for the ESP8266 ([ws2812_controller_esp8266.ino](arduino/ws2812_controller_esp8266/ws2812_controller_esp8266.ino))

 # What do I need to make one?
-## Computer + ESP8266
+## Computer + LED Strip Driver (ESP8266, Arduino, or BlinkStick)
-To build a visualizer using a computer and ESP8266, you will need:
+To build a visualizer using a computer any of the supported LED Strip Drivers, you will need:
 - Computer with Python 2.7 or 3.5 ([Anaconda](https://www.continuum.io/downloads) is recommended on Windows)
+- If using an Arduino to drive the LEDs, any Arduino (or microcontroller with serial) should work.
+Faster, ARM-based boards (like the Teensy 3.2, ItsyBitsy M0, etc) are *strongly* preferred as slower chips may have trouble keeping up with receiving serial data and driving the LEDs at the same time with longer strands.
-- ESP8266 module with RX1 pin exposed.
+- If using an ESP8266 to drive the LEDs, you'll need an ESP8266 module with RX1 pin exposed.
 These modules can be purchased for as little as $5 USD.
 These modules are known to be compatible, but many others will work too:
   - NodeMCU v3
   - Adafruit HUZZAH
   - Adafruit Feather HUZZAH
+- If using a Raspberry Pi to drive lights, any Pi model will work.
+  - Note that this script must be run on the Pi in order for the Pi to control LEDs, so if you want it to react to external audio (from a phone, game console, etc) you'll also need to buy a USB audio input device.
+Any input will work (microphone, sound card, etc), you just need to get the Pi the audio input to work with.
+- If using a BlinkStick to drive lights, any BlinkStick module will in theory work?
+Support isn't mentioned in the original project but was in the repository anyways.
 - WS2812B LED strip (such as Adafruit Neopixels).
 These can be purchased for as little as $5-15 USD per meter.
 - 5V power supply
+- [Per Adafruit's best practices, ](https://learn.adafruit.com/adafruit-neopixel-uberguide/best-practices) a 300-500 ohm resistor and a 1000uF capacitor can help protect Neopixels from damage - see their page for more information.
-- 3.3V-5V level shifter (optional, must be non-inverting)
+- 3.3V-5V level shifter (optional if using a 3.3V microcontroller like an ESP8266 or Teensy, not required for 5V boards.
+Must be non-inverting)

 Limitations when using a computer + ESP8266:
 - The communication protocol between the computer and ESP8266 currently supports a maximum of 256 LEDs.

-## Standalone Raspberry Pi
-You can also build a standalone visualizer using a Raspberry Pi.
-For this you will need:
-- Raspberry Pi (1, 2, or 3)
-- USB audio input device.
-This could be a USB microphone or a sound card.
-You just need to find some way of giving the Raspberry Pi audio input.
-- WS2812B LED strip (such as Adafruit Neopixels)
-- 5V power supply
-- 3.3V-5V level shifter (optional)

 Limitations when using the Raspberry Pi:
 - Raspberry Pi is just fast enough the run the visualization, but it is too slow to run the GUI window as well.
 It is recommended that you disable the GUI when running the code on the Raspberry Pi.